fhstp/OSCExchange/Guides.md

 ## Sending multiple objects

 You can use the `OSCArgs.multiple` method to create arguments from multiple objects.
+You can also use `OSCArgs.fromList` to achieve the same thing from a list.

 ## Parsing

-The `.receive` method can also use a `OSCArgsParser` to parse the incoming data to a different object-type.
+The builder for `ReceiveRequests` can also use parsing to convert the received `OSCArgs` to some other type.

 For example, say you have a custom class called `Instrument` which looks like
 this:

 ```
-public class Instrument {
+public data class Instrument(val name: String)

-    public final String name;

-    public Instrument(String name)
-    {
-        this.name = name;
-    }

-}
 ```

 If you want to convert an incoming `OSCArgs` object to an instance